TheOdinProject/css-exercises/CONTRIBUTING.md

 * Typo or grammar fixes - "I noticed that this sentence in this lesson is using incorrect grammar."
 * Simple syntax errors - "This line of code is missing a closing element tag."
 * Clarifying questions - "This lesson says to use this syntax, but in a previous lesson we were told to use a different syntax.
 Which is correct?"
-* Other small-scale changes - "I think including instructions about X could help minimize confusion at this step."
+* Other small-scale changes - "I think including an instruction about X could help minimize confusion at this step."

 If you have a more complex suggestion or notice a more urgent issue, going to our [contribution-suggestions-bugs-discussions Discord channel](https://discordapp.com/channels/505093832157691914/540903304046182425) can be a great way to start a discussion or receive feedback.
 This channel can also be used to share a link to an issue or PR you have created **if** you haven't seen any activity on the actual issue/PR for a while; just keep in mind that maintainers have busy lives and may not get to things immediately.

-While you should also feel free to just create an issue on a repo for more complex or urgent changes rather than bring it up on our Discord, generally you should avoid opening a PR for such changes.
+While you should also feel free to just create an issue on a repo for more complex or urgent changes rather than bring it up on our Discord, generally you should avoid doing work and opening a PR for such changes.
 Depending what the PR entails, it may not be something we're looking to implement at this time or is not how we wish to go about things, and we don't want all of that time and work going to waste.
 Changes that may be more complex or urgent can include:

 * A complete rewrite of a lesson
 * Adding a completely new lesson